Oklahoma Homeowners Insurance Quotes

 - Medical Payments: Reimburses you for medical bills if someone is hurt on your property and doesn't plan to sue you.

-Oklahoma experiences its share of severe weather, and residents will be relieved to know that standard homeowners policies provide coverage for many weather-related perils, including tornados.
+Whether you’re a resident of Norman or Oklahoma City, you know Oklahoma experiences its share of severe weather, and residents will be relieved to know that standard homeowners policies provide coverage for many weather-related perils, including tornadoes.
 But you may not know that standard Oklahoma homeowners insurance policies do not offer coverage for flood damage.

 Homeowners in the Sooner State who need flood protection can purchase a separate policy through the National Flood Insurance Program.
 For homes located in flood plains, flood insurance is a necessity.
 For homes not located in flood plains, flood insurance should still be considered.
 With the unexpected weather of the Midwest, it doesn't hurt to make sure your home is fully covered.
 Learn more about the National Flood Insurance Program here.